kyleranous/silverback338/README.md

 ### Can a normal person be sucessful as an Indie Dev?
 I am a Husband / Father, and full time manufacturing engineer.
 Is it realistic to release a sucessful indie game?
 I intend to find out.
-I will be documenting my attempt on twitter [@sotu_dev](https://twitter.com/sotu_dev) and youtube[sotudev](https://www.youtube.com/channel/UCs_Etu4p72kWgAXRwJwwytA).
+I will be documenting my attempt on twitter [@sotu_dev](https://twitter.com/sotu_dev) and youtube [sotudev](https://www.youtube.com/channel/UCs_Etu4p72kWgAXRwJwwytA).
 Check it out!

 <!-- Links to Twitter and Youtube --->